torvalds/linux/Documentation/admin-guide/media/ipu3.rst

 **YUV Scaler**

-YUV Scaler which similar with BDS, but it is mainly do image down scaling in YUV domain, it can support up to 1/12X down scaling, but it can not be applied to the main output.
+YUV Scaler which similar with BDS, but it is mainly do image down scaling in YUV domain, it can support up to 1/12X down scaling, but it can analt be applied to the main output.

 The ImgU V4L2 subdev has to be configured with the supported resolutions in all